Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 -- FORMAT GUIDELINES
 1. If there are multiple creators, please list your team name instead.
 2. If your map does not have a team name, list the main creator/host instead.
-3. If the map has a custom ID (Generally found in featured maps), please list in the ID as `numerical ID/custom ID`
+3. If the map has a custom ID (Generally found in featured maps), please list in the ID as `numerical ID/custom ID`.
+Example: `10148804609/kneeling`
-4. The YouTube video has to be map completion video.
+4. The YouTube video has to be a map completion video.
 Nothing else.

 Again if you have any questions, feel free to contact us on Discord!
 \- RockyTanker and the Listing Admins